Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 - Spinal erectors (back muscles)

-The hack squat requires a significant amount of knee and hip flexion (bending).
-These actions require the quads and glutes to fire in order for the lifter to stand up.
+The hack squat requires significant knee and hip flexion (bending).
+These actions require the quads and glutes to fire for the lifter to stand up.

 If the lifter descends below parallel, the adductors will assist greatly to help with hip extension (straightening).
 The calves will also be recruited more in this position to assist with ankle and knee extension.

-Finally, the abdominals and spinal erectors are contributing slightly to maintain the integrity of the torso throughout the exercise.
+Finally, the abdominals and stabilizer muscles along your spine (spinal erectors) contribute slightly to maintaining the integrity of the torso throughout the exercise.

 I wrote a full guide on the muscles used in the squat and different variations of the squat.